 6. Know your employees better

-The more a company grows, the more employees are needed to move things forward.
+As a company grows, more employees come in to help move things forward.
 Sometimes founders and CEOs find themselves in situations where they don’t know the first names of their employees, let alone anything about their lives.

 Startups are the direct opposite.
 Founders and CEOs always know their employees by name.
-To make this even better, they go the extra mile to know more about them.
+They go the extra mile to learn more about the employee’s families and future goals.
 Employees love it when the head of a company tries to know them better and it creates an important connection on a personal level.

 7. Involve employees in shaping culture